ray-singh/Stock-Recommendation-System/README.md

 - height: The height of the node in the tree.

 ### BinarySearchTree
-This class implements a basic Binary Search Tree (BST):
+This class implements a basic Binary Search Tree (BST) Mthods:
 - height(root): Calculates the height of the tree/subtree rooted at root.
 - insert(root, val): Inserts a value into the BST.
 - remove(root, val): Removes a value from the BST.